When is the best time to visit Ningaloo Reef?

 How good do my swimming skills need to be to swim with Whale Sharks or Humpbacks?

 We recommend that all swimming participants are confident swimmers, and comfortable with snorkelling and freestyle stroke in the open ocean for up to 60 minutes at a time.
 You will be supplied with wet suits and flippers for your swim.
 If you don’t feel confident in your skills, you don’t need to miss out.
-You can join our tours as an observer at a discounted price and enjoy spotting Whale Sharks and Humpback Whales from the safety of our vessel or participate in our new Humpback Whale Watching Tour.
+You can join our tours as an observer and enjoy spotting Whale Sharks and Humpback Whales from the safety of our vessel or participate in our new Humpback Whale Watching Tour.
 We can also provide flotation devices for those who aren’t as confident in the water or suffer from any movement restrictions but still want to swim – please enquire about our arrangement when you book.

 Do you provide transfers?